ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 graphical layout switcher in Ubuntu MATE Welcome to better promote the feature and make it more accessible.
 We have actually had this feature since 18.04, but the bugs in MATE Panel I mentioned earlier meant it didn't work.
-With all the associated panel bugs fixed 🔧 we now have this:
+With all the associated panel bugs fixed :wrench: we now have this:

 {:.center}
 ![Desktop Layout Switcher](/images/blog/eoan/desktop-layout.png)